-Ms. Cleary achieved sobriety in 2003 and began working for NSH as a Housekeeper.
-She was promoted to Resident Manager in 2006.
-Ms. Cleary is a veteran with certified training in customer service.
-Connie became the NSH Asset Manager in 2007.
-Ms. Cleary has managed two comprehensive capital renovations at both the Clean House and the Lamplighter Apartments.
-She managed all on-site maintenance staff as well as subcontractors and inspections.
-She is currently the Resident Manager of the Sommerset Apartments as also acts as the On-Site Case Manager for 11 homeless/disabled units.
+Ms. Cleary achieved sobriety in 2003 and began working for NSH in 2005.
+She became a Resident Manager in 2006.
+She was promoted to NSH Asset Manager in 2007 overseeing all property management of the NHS portfolio.
+Ms. Cleary is a veteran and a certified Homeless Management Information Systems (HMIS) Specialist.
+Ms. Cleary has managed three major capital renovations at the Clean House, the Lamplighter and the Sommerset Apartments managing all on-site maintenance staff as well as subcontractors and inspections.
+She is currently the Resident Manager of the Sommerset Apartments as also acts as the On-Site Case Manager for previously homeless and disabled households.
 She has dedicated her life to NSH and the people who benefit from the agency's supportive housing.

 Keith Erickson (since January 2010)

-Mr. Erickson shares the title of NSH Maintenance Superintendent with Mike Ryckman.
-Keith became sober in 2007 and has been working with NSH since 2010.
-He is active in the Yakima Narcotics Anonymous community.
+Mr. Erickson attained sobriety in 2007 and has been working for NSH since 2010.
+He was promoted to Maintenance Superintendent in 2018 and has managed major capital renovations at the Sommerset and Lamplighter Apartments.
+He also supervised construction of the Bicycle Apartments in 2020 and lives on site with his family.
+Mr. Erickson supervises all maintenance and inspections for the NSH portfolio as well as staff.
+He is very active in the Yakima Narcotics Anonymous community.
 Keith says, “Working with people in recovery is really a dream come true for me.
 I love that I am on staff at Next Step.
 Being of service to my community helps keeps me clean and sober.”

 Rigoberto Dominguez (since April 2013)

-Mr. Dominguez originally came to NSH as a resident in 2010.
+Mr. Dominguez attained sobriety in 2001 and originally came to NSH as a resident in 2010.
 In 2012, he began working for NSH as a People 4 People intern through their Parents Work First Program.
-He was hired as a Case Manager to work with homeless veterans at Pear Tree Place III in 2013.
+He was hired as a Case Manager to work with homeless veterans at Pear Tree Place III in 2013 and was promoted to Lead Case Manager in 2021.
 He received his Associates of Applied Science in Chemical Dependency Counseling from Yakima Valley Community College in 2012 and completed his Bachelor of Science in Religion in 2012.
-Mr. Dominguez is bilingual and bicultural and also works for Yakima Memorial Hospital as a Chaplin focused on hospice and end of life care services.
-He sits on the hospital’s Ethics Committee and Critical Incidents Team and is currently on the Board of Directors for Triumph Treatment Services.
+Mr. Dominguez is bilingual and bicultural and has also worked for Yakima Memorial Hospital as a Chaplin focused on hospice and end of life care services.
+He sat on the hospital’s Ethics Committee and Critical Incidents Team and is currently on the Board of Directors for Triumph Treatment Services.

-Alegria & Company, PS, is a certified public accounting firm licensed in the State of Washington with offices in Yakima and Prosser.
+Alegria & Company, PS, is a certified public accounting firm licensed in the State of Washington with offices in Yakima, Prosser and Ellensburg.
 Alegria has been serving nonprofit organizations for nearly 70 years and manages NSH’s financial reporting and accounting including accounts payable, accounts receivable and payroll.
 Additionally, Alegria manages annual audit preparation and tax returns.
-Brian Newhouse, CPA is the partner in charge of all services provided for NSH.
+Danelle Kindall is the Senior Accountant assigned to the account.
+Brian Newhouse, CPA, is the partner in charge of all services provided to NSH.